-European Union Data Processing and Transfer Policy
+European Union and Switzerland Data Processing and Transfer Policy

 St. Jude Medical (SJM) respects and protects personal information that we process.
-As part of our commitment to data privacy and security, SJM works to ensure that all data transfers from the European Union (“EU”) to the United States (“US”) are appropriate and allowed under applicable laws, regulations, certifications, contractual agreements, and consent forms.
+As part of our commitment to data privacy and security, SJM works to ensure that all data transfers from the European Union (“EU”) and Switzerland to the United States (“US”) are appropriate and allowed under applicable laws, regulations, certifications, contractual agreements, and consent forms.

-This policy describes the principles SJM follows with respect to transfers of personal information belonging to employees, patients enrolled in clinical trials, and customers and patients enrolled in the Merlin.net™ Patient Care Network (“Merlin.net”), whether in electronic, paper, or verbal format, between the EU and the US.
+This policy describes the principles SJM follows with respect to transfers of personal information belonging to employees, patients enrolled in clinical trials, and customers and patients enrolled in the Merlin.net™ Patient Care Network (“Merlin.net”), whether in electronic, paper, or verbal format, between the EU or Switzerland and the US.

-European Union data transfers
+European Union and Switzerland data transfers

 Agent - Any third party that processes personal information under the instructions of, and solely for, SJM or to which SJM discloses personal information for use on SJM’s behalf.

 Customer - A hospital or clinic that provides treatment using SJM devices and Merlin.net, and/or the individual medical personnel (i.e. physicians and nurses) that use Merlin.net.